Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Results

 \subsection{Landing Robustness}

-A successful jump cannot omit the importance of its landing.
-In this work, we leverage the Adaptive-frequency MPC and SRBD for impact absorption and recovery after landing.
+A successful jumping control cannot omit the importance of its landing recovery.
+In this work, we leverage the SRBD-based variable-frequency MPC for impact absorption and recovery after landing.
 We verify the robustness of the landing control by manually dropping the robot from a height of 40 cm foot clearance off the ground (57$\%$ of robot height), shown in Fig. \ref{fig:freefall}.
 The robot can effectively absorb the impact and high z-direction velocity after freefall and balance immediately.